 Future is Remote

 COVID-19 has made more marketing companies realize that their day-to-day operations can fully run remote and excel.
 This is even more the case with digital marketing agencies who rely primarily on software to create and run their advertising and marketing campaigns.

-It’s no question that they have experienced some serious growth during COVID-19 and are the leading provider for companies who are transitioning to a remote based model.
+Zoom has experienced some serious growth during COVID-19 and are the leading provider for companies who are transitioning to remote.
 Zoom’s stock price has more than quadrupled in price since the start of the pandemic and is showing no signs of slowing down.